-Rancho Del Campo is a structured behavioral program designed for mainstream wards, ages 12 to 17 1/2 years of age.
+Rancho Del Campo is a structured behavioral program designed for mainstream wards, ages 13 and 18 years of age.
 The dorm facilitates a number of programs which include the Breaking Cycles 56 day program, the Breaking Cycles Short Term Offender Program (STOP- 21 days.), Short Term Commits (STC), and the relapse program.
 The program is specifically designed to address behavioral issues.

 Rancho Del Rayo (Rayo 1 and Rayo 2 dorms) serves a specific rehabilitative function and offers specific drug/alcohol and behavioral treatment using the Phoenix House Therapeutic Community model.
 This program addresses issues such as substance abuse, anger management, education, and promotes a positive peer culture.
 Program length at Rancho Del Rayo is 84 days.